 Regulatory authorities outside of the United States, such as in Europe and Japan and in emerging markets, also have requirements for approval of drugs for commercial sale with which we must comply prior to marketing in those areas.
 Regulatory requirements can vary widely from country to country and could delay or prevent the introduction of our product candidates.
 Clinical trials conducted in one country may not be accepted by regulatory authorities in other countries and obtaining regulatory approval in one country does not mean that regulatory approval will be obtained in any other country.
 However, the failure to obtain regulatory approval in one jurisdiction could have a negative impact on our ability to obtain approval in a different jurisdiction.
 Approval processes vary among countries and can involve additional product candidate testing and validation and additional administrative review periods.
 Seeking foreign regulatory approval could require additional non-clinical studies or clinical trials, which could be costly and time consuming.
 Foreign regulatory approval may include all of the risks associated with obtaining FDA approval.
-For all of these reasons, if we seek foreign regulatory approval for Twirla or any of our other product candidates, we may not obtain such approvals on a timely basis, if at all.
+For all of these reasons, if we seek foreign regulatory approvals on a timely basis, if at all.